 As with any yard project that requires digging, you must find where buried electrical, telephone and TV cables and gas piping are located.
 Call your local utilities or 811.

-Now that you’re familiar with the basic parts, follow our step-by-step photos.
-Ideally, they’ll inspire and guide you as you plan your own system.
+Now that you’re familiar with the basic parts, follow our step-by-step instructions.

 Dig a really big hole

 Dig a hole deep enough to accommodate your dry well and the overflow tube.
 Haul away most of the dirt, but keep some handy to partially refill the hole.